jenkinsci/mesos-plugin/README.md

 	2) "Use External Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=external".

+To run jenkins slave within a docker image (but using mesos containerizer), use "Mesos" container type.

 ### Docker Configuration ###

 #### Volumes ####